-1V:6H or flatter Good chance of vehicle negotiation & recovery 1V:3H or flatter Possibly traversable - possibly recoverable
+1V:6H or flatter Good chance of vehicle negotiation & recovery 1V:3H or flatter Possibly traversable - possibly recoverable as far as conditions permit.

 The use of turf may be suitable for flat, well-rounded sideslopes (1V:2H favorable climates, 1V:3H semiarid climates).
 Steeper slopes (2V:3H or steeper) make it difficult for grass to be established - even with sufficient water.
 Slopes of 1V:3H or flatter are easier to mow and maintain.